littleosbook/littleosbook/paging.md

 x86 paging (chapter 4 in the Intel manual [@intel3a]) consists of a _page
 directory_ (PDT) that can contain references to 1024 _page tables_ (PT), each of
-which can point to 1024 sections of physical memory called _page frames_ (PF);
+which can point to 1024 sections of physical memory called _page frames_ (PF).
 Each page frame is 4096 byte large.
-In a virtual address (linear address), the highest 10 bits specifies the offset of a page directory entry (PDE) in the current PDT, the next 10 bits the offset of a page table entry (PTE) within the page table pointed to by that PDE.
+In a virtual (linear) address, the highest 10 bits specifies the offset of a page directory entry (PDE) in the current PDT, the next 10 bits the offset of a page table entry (PTE) within the page table pointed to by that PDE.
 The lowest 12 bits in the address